Past Group members

 Jack studied for his undergraduate degree at Churchill College, Cambridge and graduated in 2007.
 His masters project involved modelling charge transport in TiO2 nanoparticles with Neil Greenham at the Cavendish laboratory there.
 In September 2007 he joined Ifor Samuel's group at the University of St Andrews to research optoelectronic devices for his PhD.

 His work included the photophysical investigation of new materials and making organic light emitting diodes.
 He has worked on phosphorescent polymer dendrimer materials with high viscosity for ink jet printed light emitting diodes and the development of a solution processable enhancement layer for efficient ultraviolet photodetectors made from silicon.
-Jack completed his PhD in 2011 and took up a research position on organic electronics with the Holst Centre in Eindhoven.
+Jack completed his PhD in 2011 and took up a research position on organic electronics with the Holst Centre in Eindhoven and now works for Shell.

 Dr Ying Yang